-This internship is an elective within the women's studies minor, adding a policy and applied component to the existing scholarly curriculum.
+This internship is an elective within the women's studies minor (WGST 4303), adding a policy and applied component to the existing scholarly curriculum.
 The internship offers students experience with organizations serving women or addressing women's and gender issues, as well as with varied potential careers, or volunteer opportunities in the community.
-For more information about locating and preparing for internships, click here.
+Click here for more information about locating and preparing for internships.

 The student will meet periodically with the faculty sponsor at intervals to be determined at the onset of the internship, to review the student's journal, which should report and reflect on each experience with the community organization.
 The student will also be expected to meet with the faculty sponsor to discuss plans for the final report, and to review the report.

 Since students will be working with organizations serving women and addressing women's and gender issues, they will become sensitized to ways in which gender affects the structure and meaning of daily life in the United States.
 They will also be exposed to important cultural dilemmas and debates surrounding gender.
 The internship experience is intended to develop leadership skills, and to provide role models of women's involvement in public policy for young women who may in turn then serve in this capacity.

 To give students familiarity and experience with organizations serving women and addressing women's and gender issues in the community.

 Faculty sponsorship and approval of community organization are required.
 Students must have at least sophomore standing and appropriate introductory course preparation, such as WGST 2322 or substitute, with WGST Director approval.

 Topical Outline of the Course

 The internship will follow guidelines established by the faculty sponsor, student, and community organization: